etri/nest-compiler/docs/IR.md

 are verified by the compiler.
 For example, the element-wise add instruction must operate on operands of the same type.

-The Glow graph is structured as a module that contains multiple functions that contain multiple nodes.
+The NEST-C graph is structured as a module that contains multiple functions that contain multiple nodes.
 Placeholders and Constants, which are similar to global variables in C programs, are nodes that are shared between the functions.
 Nodes inside functions are able to reference Placeholders and Constants which are